Skip to main content

 3. Hostname

-5. Select your event for integration - The integration displays all events your account has access to, including upcoming and past events.
+5. If prompted, select your event for integration - The integration displays all events your account has access to, including upcoming and past events.

 Your Salesforce event has been successfully linked with your Swapcard event.